lkesteloot/unsong/unsong.md

 We all drank to freedom.

-“Now, Aaron is going to lead us in a traditional Passover song…”
+“Now, Aaron is going to lead us in a traditional Passover song...”

 #### II.